flexrobotics/.github/profile/README.md

 ## Computation graph for distributed, reactive robotics:

 The core idea of roboflex is the 'computation graph'.
 Nodes send Messages to other nodes, over any transport.
 You configure this computation graph in a small python script.
+See the 'core' documentation for more info: (https://github.com/flexrobotics/roboflex).

 ![image](https://github.com/flexrobotics/.github/assets/132782/d0ae5226-4cfd-4954-b7eb-244b315cbf70)